seed-run/homepage/_docs/working-with-pull-requests.md

 title: Working with Pull Requests
 ---

 When a pull request is opened, Seed receives a pull request notification from GitHub.
 Seed will then build, test, and deploy the pull request commits automatically into a new stage.
 The new pull request stage will receive a unique API Gateway endpoint just like any other stage.
 Seed will also build and deploy to the stage when commits are added to the pull request.
-We currently support pull requests only for GitHub. <a href="mailto:{{ site.email }}">Contact us</a> if you'd like to use it for Bitbucket or GitLab.
+We currently support pull requests only for GitHub.
+[Contact us](mailto:{{ site.email }}) if you'd like to use it for Bitbucket or GitLab.

 > Pull requests get their own unique endpoint and behave like any other stage